DJ LeMahieu Player Props: Yankees vs. Mariners

 Mariners Pitching Rankings

-- The 9.1 strikeouts per nine innings put together by the Mariners pitching staff ranks ninth in MLB.
+- The nine strikeouts per nine innings put together by the Mariners pitching staff ranks 11th in MLB.

-- The Mariners have the third-ranked team ERA across all league pitching staffs (3.53).
+- The Mariners have a 3.65 team ERA that ranks third among all league pitching staffs.

-- The Mariners give up the first-fewest home runs in baseball (41 total, 0.8 per game).
+- Mariners pitchers combine to surrender the first-fewest home runs in baseball (44 total, 0.8 per game).

-- Miller (3-1) takes the mound for the Mariners in his sixth start of the season.
-He's put together a 1.15 ERA in 31 1/3 innings pitched, with 28 strikeouts.

-- His most recent time out came on Thursday against the Oakland Athletics, when the righty threw six scoreless innings while giving up two hits.
+- The right-hander last appeared on Friday against the Oakland Athletics, when he tossed eight innings, allowing two earned runs while giving up three hits.

-- In five games this season, the 24-year-old has amassed an ERA of 1.15, with 8 strikeouts per nine innings.
-Opponents are batting only .123 against him.

 © 2023 Data Skrive.
 All rights reserved.